U.S. halts F-35 equipment to Turkey, protests its plans to buy from Russia

 Reuters reported last week that Washington was exploring whether it could remove Turkey from production of the F-35.
 Turkey makes parts of the fuselage, landing gear and cockpit displays.
 Sources familiar with the F-35's intricate worldwide production process and U.S. thinking on the issue last week said Turkey's role can be replaced.

-The United States and other NATO allies that own F-35s fear the radar on the Russian S-400 missile system will learn how to spot and track the jet, making it less able to evade Russian weapons.
+The United States and other NATO allies that own F-35s fear the radar on the Russian S-400 missile system will learn how to spot and track the jet, making it less able to evade Russian weapons in the future.

 In an attempt to persuade Turkey to drop its plans to buy the S-400, the United States offered the pricier American-made Patriot anti-missile system in a discounted deal that expired at the end of March.
 Turkey has shown interest in the Patriot system, but not at the expense of abandoning the S-400.